SK Telecom Co.,Ltd (NYSE:SKM) Shares Gap Down to $29.26

-SK Telecom Co.,Ltd (NYSE:SKM) shares gapped down before the market opened on Wednesday .
+Shares of SK Telecom Co.,Ltd (NYSE:SKM) gapped down prior to trading on Wednesday .
 The stock had previously closed at $29.26, but opened at $28.36.
-SK Telecom Co.,Ltd shares last traded at $28.43, with a volume of 1,968 shares changing hands.
+SK Telecom Co.,Ltd shares last traded at $28.43, with a volume of 1,968 shares traded.

-Separately, Zacks Investment Research raised SK Telecom Co.,Ltd from a “hold” rating to a “buy” rating and set a $33.00 price objective on the stock in a research report on Wednesday.
+Separately, Zacks Investment Research upgraded SK Telecom Co.,Ltd from a “hold” rating to a “buy” rating and set a $33.00 target price on the stock in a research note on Wednesday.

-Several institutional investors and hedge funds have recently bought and sold shares of SKM.
-Quantbot Technologies LP bought a new stake in shares of SK Telecom Co.,Ltd in the first quarter valued at approximately $38,000.
-Standard Family Office LLC bought a new stake in SK Telecom Co.,Ltd during the 1st quarter valued at $41,000.
-Sowell Financial Services LLC grew its position in shares of SK Telecom Co.,Ltd by 31.0% in the first quarter.
-Sowell Financial Services LLC now owns 1,660 shares of the Wireless communications provider’s stock valued at $51,000 after purchasing an additional 393 shares in the last quarter.
-Rockefeller Capital Management L.P. raised its stake in shares of SK Telecom Co.,Ltd by 1,219.4% during the 2nd quarter.
-Rockefeller Capital Management L.P. now owns 1,636 shares of the Wireless communications provider’s stock valued at $51,000 after purchasing an additional 1,512 shares during the period.
-Finally, Captrust Financial Advisors raised its stake in shares of SK Telecom Co.,Ltd by 283.2% during the 1st quarter.
-Captrust Financial Advisors now owns 1,920 shares of the Wireless communications provider’s stock valued at $52,000 after purchasing an additional 1,419 shares during the period.
+A number of large investors have recently modified their holdings of SKM.
+Sowell Financial Services LLC increased its stake in shares of SK Telecom Co.,Ltd by 31.0% in the first quarter.
+Sowell Financial Services LLC now owns 1,660 shares of the Wireless communications provider’s stock worth $51,000 after purchasing an additional 393 shares in the last quarter.
+Bank of New York Mellon Corp raised its holdings in SK Telecom Co.,Ltd by 3.7% during the 1st quarter.
+Bank of New York Mellon Corp now owns 15,817 shares of the Wireless communications provider’s stock valued at $431,000 after acquiring an additional 565 shares during the period.
+Veriti Management LLC boosted its holdings in shares of SK Telecom Co.,Ltd by 1.8% in the first quarter.
+Veriti Management LLC now owns 33,777 shares of the Wireless communications provider’s stock worth $920,000 after acquiring an additional 600 shares during the period.
+Cresset Asset Management LLC grew its position in shares of SK Telecom Co.,Ltd by 4.1% in the first quarter.
+Cresset Asset Management LLC now owns 17,573 shares of the Wireless communications provider’s stock valued at $494,000 after purchasing an additional 685 shares in the last quarter.
+Finally, Greenleaf Trust raised its stake in shares of SK Telecom Co.,Ltd by 1.9% during the 1st quarter.
+Greenleaf Trust now owns 37,818 shares of the Wireless communications provider’s stock valued at $1,030,000 after purchasing an additional 693 shares during the period.
 Hedge funds and other institutional investors own 7.63% of the company’s stock.

 About SK Telecom Co.,Ltd (NYSE:SKM)